vg-lab/FiReS/README.md

 ## Dependencies

-Boost any is the only required dependency.
-OpenMP is optional.
+Boost.Any is the only required dependency.
+OpenMP and Boost's Unit Test Framework are optional.

 ## Building

-FiReS has been succesfully built and used on Ubuntu 14.04, Mac OSX Yosemite and Windows 7/8 Visual Studio 2013 Win64.
+FiReS has been succesfully built and used on Ubuntu 14.04, Mac OSX Yosemite and Windows 7/8 (Visual Studio 2013 Win64).
 The following steps should be enough to build it:

 ```bash
 git clone https://gitlab.gmrv.es/retrieval/fires.git